slact/nchan/README.md

 - **nchan_authorize_request** `<url>`
   arguments: 1
   context: server, location, if
   > Send GET request to internal location (which may proxy to an upstream server) for authorization of a publisher or subscriber request.
-A `200` response code authorizes the request.
-All non-`2xx` code (like `403 Forbidden`) forbid it, and the response is proxied with headers and body to the client.
+A 200 response authorizes the request, a 403 response forbids it.
   [more details](#request-authorization)

 - **nchan_subscribe_request** `<url>`